flash1293/squeezed-signals/README.md

 ## 🎉 Results

-The complete demonstration shows how thoughtful storage format evolution can achieve **13x compression** while maintaining full data fidelity - essential for cost-effective metrics storage at scale.
+The complete demonstration shows how thoughtful storage format evolution can achieve **30.6x compression** while maintaining full data fidelity - essential for cost-effective metrics storage at scale.

+The enhanced data generation demonstrates that understanding and leveraging natural patterns in monitoring data can provide substantial compression improvements without sacrificing realism.